lorenzobalzani/Bug-Tracker/README.md

 ## Setup and run
 Clone the repo and open a terminal in the folder.
 Then tip the following commands:\
 `npm install && cd src && npm start`

+## Deployment
+The app is deployed using Heroku (https://bug-tracker-balzani.herokuapp.com)

 ## Features
 ### Ready features